From arthritic pain to ligament instabilities, there are many knee injuries that can prevent you from performing your best.

 2. Donjoy Performance Webtech Patella Knee Strap

-The brace consists of three parts: the silicone web, a compression moulded back pad, and an undersleeve with a built-in stash pocket.
+The patella knee strap consists of three parts: the silicone web, a compression moulded back pad, and an undersleeve with a built-in stash pocket.

-In terms of price, the Donjoy Performance Webtech Knee Braces is one of the more expensive options out there.
+In terms of price, the Donjoy Performance Webtech Knee Strap is one of the more expensive options out there.

-This is a high-quality brace made from only the best materials, though, so you can be confident it will last for a long time.
+This is a high-quality knee strap made from only the best materials, though, so you can be confident it will last for a long time.

-Pros: Silicone web technology for enhanced shock absorption, anti-slip design, dual-axis hinges for improved fit, built-in stash pocket
+Pros: Silicone web technology for enhanced shock absorption, anti-slip design, dual-axis hinges for improved fit, built-in stash pocket, high-quality knee strap

 Cons: Expensive, some may find silicone web uncomfortable